-With so many top London attractions to see and visit, your London sightseeing checklist could get very long indeed.
-So where to start?
-Whether you live and work in London or are just visiting for the day, let us guide you through with our round-up of the top London attractions that simply cannot be missed.
-Check out our list of 101 things to do in London for more inspiration and go get exploring the best the city has to offer.
+With so many top London attractions to tick off, your city sightseeing checklist could get very long indeed.
+So where do you start?
+Whether you live and work in the capital or you're just visiting for the day, let us be your guide with our round-up of the London attractions that simply cannot be missed.
+Check out our list of 101 things to do in London for more inspiration and go explore the best that the city has to offer.

-A handful of London's attractions are free, but for those requiring tickets, you can buy your London attractions tickets here.
+A handful of London attractions are free, but for those requiring tickets, you can buy your London attractions tickets here.

 Top London attractions: icons

 One of the city’s newest but most-loved icons, the slowly revolving wheel that stands by the Thames continues to be a tourist favourite.
 Each glass-walled pod is designed to allow everyone (who dares) views to the north, south, east and west, making this a brilliant way to get the measure of London.
 And each visit now starts with a fun, 4D short film before you board.Don’t miss: The ‘Champagne Experience’ option if you fancy a romantic date gliding high at sunset.

 Where better to put a massive observation gallery than at the top of Western Europe’s tallest tower?
 Set across three floors, with floor-to-ceiling windows and an open-air terrace for the bravest among you, the View from the Shard has ‘tell-scopes’ so you can find out more about the landscape you’re looking at.
 Regular events include silent discos and yoga mornings.Don’t miss: Monthly ‘object handling’ sessions hosted by the Museum of London, where families can get hands-on with archeological finds that reveal secrets from the city’s history.